nathanhoad/godot_dialogue_manager/docs/FAQ.md

 ## How do I credit Dialogue Manager in my game?

-To comply with the license you just need to include the license text (or a link to it) somewhere in your game, usually at the end of the credits.
+To comply with the license, you just need to include the license text (or a link to it) somewhere in your game.
+This is usually at the end of the credits.

-If you want to also credit it specifically then you can include something like "Dialogue System by Nathan Hoad" or whatever (I'm not fussy).
+If you want to also credit it specifically, you can include something like "Dialogue System by Nathan Hoad" or whatever (I'm not fussy).

 ## Why isn't something like Dialogue Manager built into Godot?

-The short answer is that not all games need to have any kind of dialogue, let alone branching dialogue trees so it would just be introducing bloat into the engine for little benefit.
+The short answer is that not all games need to have any kind of dialogue, let alone branching dialogue trees, so it would just be introducing bloat into the engine for little benefit.
 Another good reason to have it as an addon means I can iterate on it much faster than having to wait for engine releases.